Surfaces and other Peano Continua with no Generic Chains: The Sierpi n ski carpet

 The Sierpi\'{n}ski carpet has two types of points: \emph{rational} and \emph{irrational}.
-The collection of rational points is given by the union of all the boundaries of the maximal connected components of the complements of $S$ in the plane or, equivalently and more abstractly, it is the union of all non-trivial non locally separating proper subcontinua of $S$ (see \cite{MR0200910}*{\S8}).
+The collection of rational points is given by the union of all the boundaries of the maximal connected components of the complements of $S$ in the plane or, equivalently and more abstractly, it is the union of all non-trivial non-locally-separating proper subcontinua of $S$ (see \cite{MR0200910}*{\S8}).
 There are countably many maximal such subcontinua, called \emph{rational boundary curves}, they are all simple closed curves, and their union is dense and co-dense in the space.
-Since it is the union of countably many non locally separating subcontinua, the set of rational points is itself non locally separating, by \cite{MOT}*{\S2.2}.
+Since it is the union of countably many non-locally-separating subcontinua, the set of rational points is a non-locally-separating $F_\sigma$ set, by \cite{MOT}*{Theorem 2.2}.
 The set of irrational points is the complement.
 A subcontinuum of $S$ is said to be rational/irrational if all of its points are rational/irrational.

 The action $\Homeo(S) \acts S$ has two orbits, the rational and irrational points \cite{krasinkiewicz}, thus it is minimal, but not locally transitive.

 We need a couple of preliminary statements before showing that the action $\Homeo(S) \acts \chains(S)$ is minimal.
 The following proposition mirrors Facts \ref{fact:points-on-boundaries} and \ref{fact:existence-of-arcs}.